nataz77/awesome-k8s/README.md

 - [kops](https://github.com/kubernetes/kops) helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
 AWS (Amazon Web Services) is currently officially supported, with GCE and OpenStack in beta support, and VMware vSphere in alpha, and other platforms planned.
 - [vcluster](https://github.com/loft-sh/vcluster) - Create fully functional virtual Kubernetes clusters; each vcluster runs inside a namespace of the underlying k8s cluster.
 - [k8e](https://github.com/xiaods/k8e) - The k8e 🚀 (said 'kuber easy') project builds on upstream project K3s as codebase, remove Edge/IoT features and extend enterprise features with best practices.
+- [k0s](https://k0sproject.io/) is an all-inclusive Kubernetes distribution, configured with all of the features needed to build a Kubernetes cluster simply by copying and running an executable file on each target host.

 ## Kubernetes orchestration management
 - [Rancher](https://rancher.com/) is multi-cluster container management system, built to give team members a 360&deg; view on the cluster.